embedworkflow/embed-workflow-demos/beginner/todo-slack-notifications/README.md

 1. **Access the Workflow Builder**
    - In your Todo app, click the "Workflows" tab
-   - Enter your User Key (found in your API Keys section)
-   - Click "Load" to access your workflow builder
+   - Click "Open Workflow Builder" to access your embedded workflow builder

 2. **Create Your First Workflow**
    - Click "New Workflow" in the embedded builder